 Acadian's commitment to health and safety is our top priority as we believe that emphasizing and achieving a good safety record is a leading indicator of success in the broader business.
-During 2022, there were seven recordable safety incidents among employees and contractors.
-These were mostly minor incidents that resulted in minimal lost time.
-However, incident reduction will be a primary focus for 2023.
+We are pleased with our results for 2023, which included only one recordable safety incident among employees and none among contractors.

-Both the New Brunswick and Maine operations completed their annual surveillance audits under the 2022 standard of the Sustainable Forest Initiative® with no nonconformances; a testament to the sustainability of our operations.
+Both the New Brunswick and Maine operations completed their annual surveillance audits under the 2022 Standard of the Sustainable Forest Initiative® with no nonconformances; a testament to the sustainability of our operations.

-Carbon Credit Project
+Carbon Credit Project1